The macula course 2023

 Retinal diseases are a major cause of blindness.
 Diagnostic investigations, understanding of disease mechanisms, new therapies, and the evidence base, have all evolved rapidly in recent years, with greater advances expected in the coming decade.

-The Moorfields Macula Course has been running over three decades with a pause during the COVID pandemic.
-The course restarted in 2022 as a 3-day hybrid course.
-In response to feedback, the 2023 course has been extended to 4 days and will take place from Monday 19th - Thursday 22nd June 2023.
+The Moorfields macula course has been running for over three decades with a pause during the COVID pandemic.
+The course restarted in 2022 as a 3-day hybrid course and was extended to 4 days in 2023 in response to delegate feedback.

 The speakers are recognised experts, many having contributed to major advances in their fields, and there will be opportunity for interaction both on site and virtually.